Description

 Coconut Oil: I prefer using refined coconut oil (because it has a more neutral flavor), as opposed to extra virgin coconut oil (which has a more pronounced coconut taste and smell).
 You may also use vegan butter if you like.
 Alternatively, if you are not dairy-free, feel free to use normal melted butter or ghee if you prefer.

-Sugar: I used light brown sugar, but you may also use white sugar if you prefer.
-If you are diabetic or insulin resistant, I high recommend that you use monkfruit sweetener (a 1:1 sugar substitute that is zero glycemic index and will not raise your blood sugar).
+Sugar: I used light brown sugar, but you may also use cane sugar if you prefer.
+If you are diabetic or insulin resistant, I high recommend that you use granulated monkfruit sweetener (a 1:1 sugar substitute that is zero glycemic index and will not raise your blood sugar).

 Gluten-Free Measure For Measure Flour: Make sure you use a measure-for-measure gluten-free flour (sometimes also called 1:1 gluten-free flour), and NOT a gluten-free all-purpose flour mix.
 If you are not Celiac or gluten-intolerant, feel free to use normal wheat flour if you prefer.